ivangfr/springboot-jpa-studies/README.md

 # springboot-jpa-studies

-The idea of this project is to study `JPA Associations` (one-to-one, one-to-many and many-to-many) and `JPA Batch Processing` (i.e, insert/update/delete a set of records in a single command)
+The goal of this project is to study `JPA Associations` (one-to-one, one-to-many and many-to-many) and `JPA Batch Processing` (i.e, insert/update/delete a set of records in a single command)

 ## Modules